-- The Best Management Practice for Visitor Use is developed and adopted to guide all visitation to the park to ensure protection of natural and cultural resources; - Every person going to Sable Island National Park Reserve receives a mandatory pre-visit orientation on park regulations and visitor use best management practices to ensure protection of ecological integrity, cultural resources, and visitor safety; - Collaboration with tour and expedition cruise ship operators promotes understanding and awareness of Sable Island National Park Reserve messages and visitor use best practices; - Impacts of visitor and researcher activities are monitored, and ecological impacts detected have led to modifications in programming and permitted use of the Island; and - Business licenses are approved only for tour and expedition ship operators that comply with operational requirements of the business license, including visitor use best management practices, and revenue collection.
+- The Best Management Practice for Visitor Use is developed and adopted to guide all visitation to the park to ensure protection of natural and cultural resources: - Every person going to the island receives a mandatory pre-visit orientation on park regulations and visitor use best management practices to ensure protection of ecological integrity, cultural resources, and visitor safety; - Collaboration with tour and expedition cruise ship operators promotes understanding and awareness of park messages and visitor use best practices; - Impacts of visitor and researcher activities are monitored, and ecological impacts detected have led to modifications in programming and permitted use of the island: - Business licenses are approved only for tour and expedition ship operators that comply with operational requirements of the business license, including visitor use best management practices, and revenue collection.

-Sable Island National Park Reserve will cultivate a sense of connection and grow its community of ambassadors, through regular and ongoing communication and a commitment to excellence and innovation in sharing the park's natural and cultural heritage.
+Sable Island National Park Reserve will cultivate a sense of connection and grow its community of ambassadors, through regular and ongoing communication, and a commitment to innovation in sharing the park's natural and cultural heritage.

-- Research findings, fascinating stories, experiences, and operational updates are shared with targeted audiences through various channels, such as the national open data portal, the Sable Island National Park Reserve website and social media platforms; - Innovative and engaging multimedia productions that promote understanding and support for Sable Island National Park Reserve's programs across broad audiences are created through collaborations with Parks Canada; and - Opportunities are facilitated for artists and researchers whose work supports park objectives to present and share their work, through exhibits, conferences, social media, and other outreach education opportunities.
+- Research findings, fascinating stories, experiences, and operational updates are shared with targeted audiences through various channels, such as the national open data portal, the Sable Island National Park Reserve website, and social media platforms; - Innovative and engaging multimedia productions that promote understanding and support for park programs across broad audiences are created through collaborations with Parks Canada; and - Opportunities are facilitated for artists and researchers whose work supports park objectives to present and share their work, through exhibits, conferences, social media, and other outreach education opportunities.

-Strategic partnerships are assessed and implemented that broadly support a conservation ethic amongst key audiences, and that increase the reach and relevancy of Sable Island's natural and cultural heritage.
+Strategic partnerships are assessed and implemented that support a conservation ethic amongst key audiences, and that increase the reach and relevancy of Sable Island's natural and cultural heritage.

-- Off-island experiential opportunities are facilitated through innovative approaches and technology; - Targeted initiatives that engage youth and build awareness about Sable Island National Park Reserve in the next generation of park stewards are identified; and - Partnerships that support research and art are generating new perspectives, ideas, and connections that will bring Sable Island National Park Reserve to new audiences.
+- Off-island experiential opportunities are facilitated through innovative approaches and technology; - Targeted initiatives that engage youth and build awareness about Sable Island National Park Reserve in the next generation of park stewards are identified; and - Partnerships that support research and art are generating new perspectives, ideas, and connections that will bring Sable I sland National Park Reserve to new audiences.